clarisli/CarND-Advanced-Lane-Lines/README.md

 I had successfully identified lane lines from `project_vidoe.mp4` and `challenge_vidoe.mp4` with this color binary.

 In `harder_challenge_video.mp4`, the color binary failed to identify lane lines because of the shadows and sunlights.
-I added graident binary to solve this.
-I created 2 gradient binary images over both x and y directions using the V channel from LUV color space.
+To better identify the yellow lane with shadows, I added a graident binary over both x and y directions using the V channel from LUV color space.

 Here's an example of the gradient binary: